Releases: Expanded View

-- Coffee House Too – Quality java is the priority here, where coffee enthusiasts sip the brewed goodness that comes from fair-trade Dallis Brothers Coffee beans, grown 3,000 to 5,000 feet above sea level.
-The breakfast, lunch and dinner eats are just as impressive—and effective, if ordering the Famous Hangover Hoagie.
+- Coffee House Too – Quality java is the priority here.
+Enthusiasts sip the brewed goodness that comes from fair-trade Dallis Brothers Coffee beans, grown 3,000 to 5,000 feet above sea level.
+The breakfast and lunch eats are just as impressive—and effective, if ordering the Famous Hangover Hoagie.
 2514 E. York Street, (267) 324-5888, coffeehouseco.com

-- Greensgrow Farm – Nursery, market, community-supported agriculture (CSA) program—this nationally recognized urban farm has something for all local-food devotees.
-Residents sign up for the CSA to get loads of fruits and veggies, and visitors to the farm stand pick and choose what they want to sample.
+- Greensgrow Farms – Home to a community-supported agriculture (CSA) program, farm stand and garden center, this nationally recognized urban farm is a go-to spot for local-food devotees.
+Visitors to the farm stand pick and choose what they want to sample.
 2501 E. Cumberland Street, (215) 427-2702, greensgrow.org

-- Little Baby’s Ice Cream – Specializing in handmade, premium ice cream made from locally sourced ingredients, Little Baby’s quickly developed a major fan base in the city and beyond.
-The dazzling array of flavors, ranging from balsamic banana and cantaloupe creamsicle to non-dairy flavors such as earl gray siracha, taste as interesting and delicious as they sound.
-2311 Frankford Avenue, (267) 867-8567, littlebabysicecream.com
+- Little Baby’s Ice Cream – Specializing in handmade, super-premium ice cream created with locally sourced ingredients, Little Baby’s boasts a major fan base in the city and beyond.
+The dazzling flavors, ranging from balsamic banana and cardamom caramel to non-dairy flavors such as earl gray sriracha, taste as interesting and delicious as they sound.
+2311 Frankford Avenue, (267) 687-8567, littlebabysicecream.com

 - Milkcrate Cafe – Combine a quality cafe with a record store—that’s Milkcrate Cafe.
-Guests peruse new and used vinyl while they sip local coffee favorite La Colombe, while diners indulge in Le Bus pastries or choose from the dozen menu options with musically inspired names, such as Bagella Fitzgerald and Ike & Tina Tuna.
+Guests peruse new and used vinyl while they sip local coffee favorite La Colombe.
+Diners indulge in Le Bus pastries or choose from the dozen of menu options with musically inspired names, such as Bagella Fitzgerald and Ike & Tina Tuna.
 400 E. Girard Avenue, (267) 909-8348, milkcratecafe.com

-- Rocket Cat Cafe – What else could one want from a coffee shop besides delicious vegan and non-vegan foods, a cool atmosphere and, of course, locally roasted, fair trade, organic coffee?
+- The Rocket Cat Cafe – What else could one want from a coffee shop besides delicious vegan and non-vegan foods, a cool atmosphere and, of course, locally roasted, fair-trade, organic coffee?
 Food is made to order and enjoyed on the outdoor patio or on a comfy couch.
-2001 Frankford Avenue, (215) 739-4562
+2001 Frankford Avenue, (215) 739-4526

 Music & More:

-- Johnny Brenda’s – Show-goers can take in great views (and a bit of a break) on the balcony at Johnny Brenda’s, a 250-person venue that plays host to touring indie music acts year-round.
-The three bars—downstairs in the restaurant/bar area, upstairs on the concert floor and on the balcony—pour all-draught, all-local beers.
-The menu changes daily depending on what ingredients the kitchen is able to obtain from local farmers.
+- Johnny Brenda’s – Showgoers take in great views (and a bit of a break) on the balcony at Johnny Brenda’s, a 250-person venue that plays host to touring indie music acts year-round.
+The three bars—downstairs in the restaurant/bar, upstairs on the concert floor and on the balcony—pour all-draft, all-local beers.
+The menu changes daily depending on what the kitchen can get from local farmers.
 1201 N. Frankford Avenue, (215) 739-9684, johnnybrendas.com

 - Kung Fu Necktie – Think low lighting, inexpensive beer and one of the best-sounding small rooms in the city.
 Concert early birds can shoot some pool in the game room upstairs.
 1250 N. Front Street, (215) 291-4919, kungfunecktie.com